wipash/airlock-onboarding-scripts/README.md

 All scripts will attempt to load your Airlock URL and API key from `airlockconfig.conf`, and will accept the URL and key as parameters or prompt if they're missing.

+## Optional Setup
+1. Copy `airlockconfig-example.conf` to `airlockconfig.conf
+2. Fill in your API key and Airlock instance URL.
+Note that the API port may be different from the UI port (eg `3129`)

 ## `GetAllPathRules.ps1`
 Outputs a set of text files containing all path rules for all policy groups